 Clinical Research Trials

-Clinical research trials help us evaluate new cancer drugs and treatments, as well as discover ways to prevent disease.
+Clinical research trials help us evaluate new drugs and treatments, as well as discover ways to prevent disease.
 As a participant in a clinical trial, you can have early access to promising therapies before they are widely available.

 Team members will explain in detail the potential benefits and risks of a trial.
 The final decision to participate in a clinical trial is always up to you.

-Gibbs staffs the largest research and clinical trials team in the Upstate, with specially trained research nurses and support staff as well as doctors, technicians, social workers and other specialized medical professionals to carefully monitor your health before, during and after the study.
+Gibb Cancer Center staffs the largest research and clinical trials team in the Upstate, with specially trained research nurses and support staff as well as doctors, technicians, social workers and other specialized medical professionals to carefully monitor your health before, during and after the study.

 As we strictly follow meticulous protocols, your safety will always be our most important consideration.

-Without clinical trials, we would not have the improvements in cancer care we have today.
+Without clinical trials, we would not have the improvements in care we have today.
 By choosing to join this important investigational process, you become part of something larger than yourself.
 You’re able to transcend your own illness and contribute to the greater good by helping to improve future treatments, possibly for yourself, a family member or friend.

 Our Research Networks